MuT2Go

 The aim is to switch from standard treatment plans to tailor-made treatment models.
 Based on biometric data, AI-supported systems could generate therapy suggestions tailored to the individual patient.
 In this way, the potential of each therapy could be better realized to significantly improve physical and mental health.

-Meet Mailah Khan from the "Health Education and Sports Psychology" research group, at the next MuT2Go and learn all about pioneering AI therapy approaches and how to get the most out of your personal rehab program.
+It was possible to meet Mailah Khan from the "Health Education and Sports Psychology" research group, at the next MuT2Go and to learn all about pioneering AI therapy approaches and how to get the most out of your personal rehab program.

-This edition of MuT2Go is just right for you if you are interested in one or more of the following topics
+This edition of MuT2Go was just right for you if you are interested in one or more of the following topics

 • Medicine of the future